 Virginia and the Inter-Colonial System of Committees of Correspondence

-Meanwhile, fallout continued from the Gaspee Affair, which involved a group of Rhode Islanders who burned a British customs ship in June 1772.
+Meanwhile, the fallout continued from the Gaspee Affair, which involved a group of Rhode Islanders who burned a British customs ship in June 1772.
 Parliament had ordered a commission to investigate the ship’s burning and send the perpetrators back to England to trial.
 Viewing this as an alarming act of imperialism, the Virginia House of Burgesses formed its own committee of correspondence in March 1773 to open up communication and organize resistance among the colonies.

 By the end of 1774, networks of committees of correspondence had been established in 11 of the 13 colonies, excluding Pennsylvania and North Carolina, with an estimated total membership of around 7,000 people.